genomoncology/FuzzTypes/README.md

 Below is a list of these dependencies, including their licenses, purpose, and what specific Types require them.

+Right now, you must pip install the modules directly, will be adding pip extr

 | Fuzz Type  | Library                                                                  | License    | Purpose                                                    |
 |------------|--------------------------------------------------------------------------|------------|------------------------------------------------------------|
 | ASCII      | [anyascii](https://github.com/anyascii/anyascii)                         | ISC        | Converting Unicode into ASCII equivalents (not GPL)        |